 Employee retention is the single best strategy to save money and

-time on recruiting and replacing employees.
 If you can figure out how to keep your good employees you will significantly reduce the burden of staffing, recruiting and replacing employees.
 So stop giving money away!

 First of all there are a couple of contradictory ideas here.
 If your principle job is recruiting, having lots of turnover is good job security...isn't it!